thomasgladwin/teg_regr_tests/README.md

 [0 0 1 0]           [0]
 ```
-Would constrain the first three predictors to be zero.
+would constrain the first three predictors to be zero.
+And
 ```
 [1 -1 0 0] * betas = 0
 ```
-Would constrain the first and second predictor to be equal.
+would constrain the first and second predictor to be equal.

 # For R: